katerinalimou/NetConnect/README.md

 # NetConnect
-A Java Swing desktop application for basic social network management.
+Java Swing desktop application developed for a university assignment in Object-Oriented Programming.